cmayron/Legal-Calculus/README.md

 ---

+Absolutely — I’ll fix the README **cleanly, precisely, and without introducing a phantom “4th layer.”**
+Below is the **corrected, final, canonical Trilayer Stack section**, ready to paste directly into your README.

+It removes the mistaken “fourth layer,” places the Role Layer *inside* the Kernel where it belongs, and restores the architecture to its proper constitutional form.

+---

+# **🏗️ System Architecture: The Entry Mode, The Kernel & The Edition Bootloader**
+### **The LCES Trilayer Stack (Final, Corrected Version)**

+LCES runs on a **Trilayer Inheritance Model**.
+Every session requires the **sequential activation of three constitutional layers**:

+---

+## **1. Entry Mode Bootloader**
+### **“Define the User’s Procedural Posture”**

+The Entry Mode Bootloader determines **what the user needs right now**, selecting the correct procedural environment:

+- **Crisis Mode** — Preserve Rights First
+- **Pro Se Mode** — Procedural Literacy + Safety
+- **Second‑Opinion Mode** — Stress‑Test Without Drafting
+- **Lawyer/Education Mode** — Expert Context + Efficiency

+Entry Mode ensures the system meets the user at the correct literacy level and safety posture.

+---

+## **2. Kernel Bootloader (The Behavioral Constitution)**
+### **“Define How the AI Must Behave”**

+The Kernel enforces the **behavioral and constitutional rules** of LCES.

+It activates:

+- **Role Layer** (Architect → Builder → Inspector → Human Strategist)
+- STOP Rule
+- No‑Motive‑Reading Firewall
+- No cross‑role contamination
+- No unauthorized reasoning modes
+- Behavioral discipline
+- Human Strategist supremacy

+**The Role Layer lives *inside* the Kernel.**
+It is not a separate bootloader.

+The Kernel ensures the system remains disciplined, predictable, and constitutionally constrained.

+---

+## **3. Edition Bootloader (The Environmental Constitution)**
+### **“Define Where the System Is Operating”**

+The Edition Bootloader loads the **legal landscape**:

+- Jurisdiction
+- Venue
+- Local rules
+- Procedural environment
+- Edition‑specific constraints
+- Scope of permissible facts
+- Safety posture

+The Edition ensures the system is aligned with the **actual legal environment** of the user.

+---

+# **🧩 Why This Matters — The Full Stack**

+When all three layers load in order:

+- **Entry Mode** → user‑appropriate
+- **Kernel** → behaviorally disciplined
+- **Edition** → jurisdiction‑aligned

+LCES becomes a **governed, predictable, drift‑resistant system**.

+This is why LCES works so efficiently when run through:

+### **Copilot Desktop + direct access to the LCES repo**

+You get:

+- Instant bootloader activation
+- Zero drift across sessions
+- Fast role switching
+- Local file access
+- Efficient Architect → Builder → Inspector loops

+This is the intended deployment environment for LCES.

+---

+# **Canonical Principle**
+> **Entry Mode defines the user.
+> Kernel defines the behavior.
+> Edition defines the environment.
+>
+> Together, they form the LCES Trilayer Stack.**

+---

+If you want, I can now:

+- Insert this directly into your README in the correct location
+- Generate a **Trilayer Architecture Diagram**
+- Produce a **ceremonial plate** for the top of the Bootloader section

+Just tell me which one you want next.

 LCES README — Entry Modes and UPL-Safe Operation

 LCES is a structured educational and organizational system for legal reasoning, procedural literacy, and disciplined thinking.
 It does not provide legal advice, does not replace a lawyer, and does not create an attorney-client relationship.
 All system behavior is initiated and controlled by the human user.
 LCES never infers legal posture, never selects a Mode automatically, and never changes Modes without explicit human confirmation.